neelchauhan/www.neelc.org-pelican/content/2016-08-28-freebsd-nvidia-367.md

 Category: FreeBSD
 Tags: freebsd, nvidia, graphics

+**UPDATE:** A cleaner solution to this can be found at the end of this article, as suggested by people on Reddit.
+I recommend you use the cleaner version rather than the `cron` based solution.

 After upgrading the software on my desktop computer from [FreeBSD Ports](https://www.freebsd.org/ports/), I noticed that a new version of the [NVIDIA](http://www.nvidia.com/) driver landed.